US STOCKS-Wall Street rally pauses as big tech loses steam

 "Is the whole market still reliant on big tech as it clearly was last summer?
 I think the answer is increasingly becoming 'no,' you’re seeing a broadening of market leadership," Bahnsen said.
 "You have over 75% of the S&P 500 trading above its 200-day moving average.
 That’s remarkable breadth."

-The Russell 1000 value index .RLV, which is heavily weighted towards cyclical sectors, rose 0.1%, while its growth index .RLG, comprising large tech companies, fell 0.2%.
+The Russell 1000 value index .RLV, which is heavily weighted towards cyclical sectors, rose while its growth index, comprising large tech companies, fell.

 Shares of cannabis companies soared as the Reddit forum that pushed GameStop to record levels late last month extended a months-long rally on bets of decriminalization under the administration of U.S. President Joe Biden.

-Wall Street's fear gauge .VIX spiked to a one-week high of 23.85 points before paring gains to trade 3.1% higher.
+Wall Street's fear gauge .VIX spiked to a one-week high of 23.85 points before paring some gains.

-Twitter Inc TWTR.N added about 7.6% after it forecast a strong start to 2021 as ad spending rebounds from a rock bottom.
+Twitter Inc TWTR.Nrallied after it forecast a strong start to 2021 as ad spending rebounds from a rock bottom.

 The social media platform has thought about whether to hold bitcoin on its balance sheet, but it has not made any changes yet, Chief Financial Officer Ned Segal told CNBC.